karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 A marimo WASM notebook runs entirely in the browser.
 It has no direct access to databases or backend services — it can only make HTTP requests.
 The data access model is exactly the same as any other frontend application.
-In the module we have a directory with Python modules that are bundled as a wheel into the WASM, providing access to the Exoknox REST API.
+In the module we have a directory with Python modules that are bundled as a wheel into the WASM, providing access to the EXOKNOX REST API.

 #### Browser-Based HTTP Requests with Pyodide

 We built a Python module that uses Pyodide's HTTP module to send HTTP requests to the backend (`http_client.py`).
-The notebook fetches data from the Exoknox REST API using the user’s existing browser session.
+The notebook fetches data from the EXOKNOX REST API using the user’s existing browser session.
 In WASM mode, `credentials="include"` lets the browser attach the same authenticated session cookies it would use for the rest of the application.

 ```python